Saudi Arabia travel guide

 The Foreign and Commonwealth Office advise against all travel to within 10km of the border with Yemen, and against all but essential travel between 10km and 80km of this border.
 If you’re currently in an area to which the FCO advise against all but essential travel, you should consider whether you have an essential reason to remain.
-If you do not, you should leave the area.
+If you don’t, you should leave the area.

 Since March 2015, Saudi Arabia has been leading coalition air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
 Clashes along the Saudi-Yemeni border continue, resulting in both military and civilian casualties.
-Ballistic (Scud) missiles have been fired occasionally from Yemen.
-Military facilities in Najran province, Asir province, Jazan province and the most south-westerly part of Riyadh province may be targeted by missiles but it is also possible that attacks could be made on other locations in Saudi Arabia.

-Airports near the Saudi Arabia-Yemen border have been closed temporarily from time to time: you should check with your airline before travelling to airports near the border.
+Airports near the Saudi Arabia-Yemen border have been closed temporarily from time to time.
+You should check with your airline before travelling to airports near the border.

 Saudi Arabia-Iraq border

 Take great care in all areas close to the Saudi Arabia-Iraq border.
 On 5 January 2015, 3 Saudi Arabian border guards were killed in clashes close to the Arar crossing point.